Miss Saigon: Film adaptation

 On 21 October 2009, a film version of the musical was reported to be in "early stages of development".
 Producer Paula Wagner was reported to be teaming with the original musical producer Cameron Mackintosh to create a film version of the musical.
 Filming locations are said to be Cambodia and quite possibly Ho Chi Minh City (the former Saigon).

 Cameron Mackintosh reported that the film version of Miss Saigon depended on whether the Les Misérables film was a success.
 In August 2013, director Lee Daniels announced hopes to get a film adaptation off the ground.

-On 27 February 2016, at the closing night of the Miss Saigon London Revival, Mackintosh hinted that the film adaptation was close to being produced when he said: "Sooner rather than later, the movie won't just be in my mind".
-As well as this, the 2014 "25th anniversary" performance of Miss Saigon in London was filmed for an Autumn cinema broadcast.
-In March 2016, it was reported that Danny Boyle was in talks to direct the film for a 2018 release.
+On 27 February 2016, at the closing night of the Miss Saigon London revival, Mackintosh hinted that the film adaptation was close to being produced when he said, "Sooner rather than later, the movie won't just be in my mind".
+As well as this, the 2014 "25th anniversary" performance of Miss Saigon in London was filmed for an autumn cinema broadcast.